IUCN Category:

 Range:

-Historically, African wild dogs ranged across sub-Saharan Africa.
+Historically, African Wild Dogs ranged across sub-Saharan Africa.
 However, today their range is much reduced due to habitat fragmentation and human activities.
 They are primarily found in eastern and southern Africa, with the largest populations in Botswana, Tanzania, and South Africa.

 Estimated population of mature individuals: